USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 make DEBUG=TRUE
 ```

-In another example, if the user has made any changes to the source codes in the BLD directory and wanted to update the CCTM executable to reflect these changes the uesr can use the following commands:
+In another example, if the user has made any changes to the source codes in the BLD directory and wanted to update the CCTM executable to reflect these changes the user can use the following commands:

 ```
 cd BLD_CCTM_v53_[compiler][version]
 make
 ```

-The Make utility is smart enough to compiled only the modified files and all associated file which are defined by the dedependency of each source file in the Makefile.
+The Make utility is smart enough to compiled only the modified files and all associated file which are defined by the dependency of each source file in the Makefile.

 ## 5.7 Running CCTM